CEO, Dot Advice Limited

 Joined on December 3, 2009 – United Kingdom

-Phil Buckingham, CEO Dot Advice Ltd, a UK based consulting firm with offices in New York and Los Angeles.
-It provides advisory services to gTLD applicants on a number of fronts, from application to the successful launch.
-Currently this includes gTLD strategic and financial advice on business plans and funding, operational readiness to launch, contention set strategy, valuations and resolutions.
+Phil Buckingham, CEO Dot Advice Ltd, a UK based gTLD consulting firm with offices in NYC and LA.
+It provides advisory services to gTLD Registries and Registrars on a number of fronts, from application, successful launch to strategic and financial advice on business plans,funding, operational readiness to launch, contention set strategy, valuations and resolutions.

-Dot Advice have developed bespoke business models, including those for a closed, single registrant single user, Vertically Integrated brand TLD Registry.
+Dot Advice Registrar has also developed bespoke business models, including those for closed, single registrant single user, vertically Integrated .Brand TLD Registries.

 To contact Phil: Please email: phil(at)dotadvice.co.uk or skype: philip.buckingham14